DevSkillsHQ/am-fullstack-screening/README.md

 ### The focus areas 🔍

 #### Backend
 - **Use a SQLite database as the service datastore.** We want to see how you design your database schema and SQL queries for working with the service data.
-We suggest using [SQLite](https://www.sqlite.org/index.html) as it doesn't require running a DB server, which simplifies running the tests in the pipeline.
+Pleae use [SQLite](https://www.sqlite.org/index.html) as it doesn't require running a DB server, which simplifies running the tests in the pipeline.
 - **Create a backend service that implements the provided API.** Make sure all predefined API tests pass.
 It will involve the following:
   - Handling invalid HTTP requests;
   - Creating new transactions;